drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/docs.md

     category: docs
 ---

+Deleting a product deletes its variations.
+Adding a variation to a product automatically creates a backreference on the variation, accessed via `$variation->getProduct()`.

 [Purchasable entities](02.purchasable-entities) - When it comes to product architectures, there is no one true answer.
 Furthermore, different clients might have different needs.
 That’s why it’s important for Commerce 2.x to support any number of product